klusta-team/spikedetekt/README.md

 [![Screenshot 1](docs/images/adjacency.png)](docs/images/adjacency.PNG)

-The .probe file typically looks like this (depending on the labelling of your channels):
+The .probe file corresponding to the above probe would like something this with odd channels on one edge, even channels on the other (depending on the labelling of your channels):

     probes = {
         # Probe 1